-ID # Action Short Name Action Description Timeframe B1 Comments Staffing gov't to Citizens resource More per apply fo Looking Engaging citiz A lot of smalle add up B1-7: maybe a olitical pressure on state officials to move this way, how are they helpin or rebates and incentives for this type of work g for grants ens: helping them replace anything, i.e. propane stoves r actions that would help tribal citizens make the changes in their home a safety issue in an elder's home.
-Not safe to have them in the dark those og citizens es and would B2 Review other Tribal entities for carbon neutral opportunities Review Enterprises, Resort, and clinic GHG emissions (potentially conduct inventory), and investigate opportunities for energy-efficiency Immediate B2 Comments where energy revenue for Tr to these goals carbon neutra te income through gaming.
+ID # Action Short Name Action Description Timeframe B1 Comments Staffing gov't to gov't to Citizens resource More prapply fo Looking Engaging citiz A lot of smalle add up eed to buy-in, only for govt? how can we get citizen buy in is another way to help share resources to citizens, what can we provide citizens, what assistance can we provide to citizens as well s can get state incentives > can help connect home owners to some of ces olitical pressure on state officials to move this way, how are they help or rebates and incentives for this type of work g for grants ens: helping them replace anything, i.e. propane stoves r actions that would help tribal citizens make the changes in their home a safety issue in an elder's home.
+Not safe to have them in the dark those g citizens B2 Review other Tribal entities for carbon neutral opportunities Review Enterprises, Resort, and clinic GHG emissions (potentially conduct inventory), and investigate opportunities for energy-efficiency Immediate B2 Comments where energy revenue for Tr to these goals carbon neutra te income through gaming.
 And gaming and lights go hand in hand- to is being used and why it's being used in that way.
 And the casino gene ibal Citizens.
 Just big picture to think about why we use energy.
 So we and the importance when we engage.
 May not be a good way to make I(?)
 When we think about carbon neutral and enterprises (beyond gove sing offsets be a valid option?
 (Considerations for Action B2) erates a lot of are sensitive a casino B3 Conduct an energy audit and develop a facilities energy management plan Develop a facilities energy management plan for all Tribal facilities.
 This includes Conduct an energy audit of all Tribal facilities.
 Implement an energy tracking and management system for Tribal buildings.
 Use megapacks to store energy.
 Other Tribes are using these for all their facilities to reduce costs and increase resiliency to climate change.
 Immediate - 2 years